£1,500 loan

 Before you apply for a loan for £1,500, you might want to consider these alternatives first:

 - 0% purchase credit card – this lets you spend without having to pay interest on your purchases for a set period.
-Just make sure you pay off the full balance before the 0% period ends as the APR is likely to shoot up sharply after that.
+Just make sure you pay off the full balance before the 0% period ends as the APR is likely to shoot up after that.